tenstorrent/tt-metal/docs/source/ttnn/ttnn/about.rst

 What is ttnn?
 #############

-:doc:`ttnn </ttnn/about>` is a library that provides a user-friendly interface to operations that run on TensTorrent's hardware using ``tt-metal`` programming model.
+:doc:`ttnn </ttnn/about>` is a library that provides a user-friendly interface to operations that run on Tenstorrent's hardware using ``tt-metal`` programming model.

 :doc:`ttnn </ttnn/about>` is designed to be intuitive to an user that is familiar with `PyTorch <https://pytorch.org/>`_.